danskernesdigitalebibliotek/dpl-react/src/apps/advanced-search-v2/README.md

   - Two toggle switches (on shelf, only extra titles) stored in URL params.
   - A list of facet groups from `FACETS_CONFIG`.
 - Unified `FilterState[]` is stored in `filters` query param via `nuqs`.
+- **Performance**: Fetches all facets defined in `FACETS_CONFIG` in a single `useComplexFacetSearchQuery`.
 - For each facet config:
   - Reads selected values from URL state.
+  - Extracts relevant facet data from the batched response.
-  - Renders an `AdvancedSearchFilterGroup` with label and selection.
+  - Renders an `AdvancedSearchFilterGroup` with label, selection, and data.
 - When user changes facet selections:
   - Performs an upsert/remove on the unified filters array and writes back to URL.
   - This in turn affects the CQL query and subsequent search results.

 ### `AdvancedSearchFilterGroup`

-- Fetches facet data for a specific `facetField` using `useComplexFacetSearchQuery(cql, facets, filters: {})`.
-- Extracts facet values and counts from `complexSearch.facets`.
+- Purely presentational component.
+- Receives `facetValues` and `selectedValues` via props.
 - Provides collapse/expand and a "show all/show fewer" behavior
   (initially shows 5 values).
 - Each value is rendered as a `CheckBox` with an optional count badge.